Buyer Agency Compensation Explained

 However, sellers viewed this model as outdated and expensive.
 It contributed to total agent fees reaching 6% of the home's sale price, which is higher than in other countries.[3]

-This former system also arguably created a conflict of interest since the buyer's agent, paid by the seller, only owes a fiduciary duty only to the buyer.[4]
+This former system also arguably created a conflict of interest since the buyer's agent, paid by the seller, only owes a fiduciary duty to the buyer.[4]

 Do buyers ever have to pay their own agent?